Research

 I could write a book about my Kyrgyz experience, but instead, I will say little and mostly share photos (for now).

-My main focus outside of field work and data analysis was to help in the fundraising and higher level discussions with Kyrgyz and international politicians and groups.
-I was attending events with the French, British and American Embassies, as well as with the French Institute of Central Asian Studies, United Nations Environment Programme, the World Food Program, the University of Central Asia and the American University of Central Asia and the European Union.
+Outside of fieldwork and data analysis, my main focus was to help in fundraising and higher-level discussions with Kyrgyz and international politicians and groups.
+I attended events with the French, British and American Embassies, the French Institute of Central Asian Studies (IFEAC), the United Nations Environment Programme (UNEP), the World Food Program (WFP), the University of Central Asia (UCA), the American University of Central Asia (AUCA) and the European Union.

-The more time I spent with community members, in the field and with the data, the more I wanted to understand what were the broader impacts of climate change and land-use on snow leopards through resource availability and prey distribution.
-Thanks to the Snow Leopard Foundation in Kyrgyzstan team and community members for sharing their stories, I conceived a research project, which ended up being perfect for a PhD.
+The more time I spent with community members, the more I heard about ongoing issues with pasture degradation and questions surrounding how climate change would impact alpine ecosystems.
+I was also curious to understand the broader impacts of climate change and land use on snow leopards through resource availability, prey distribution, and micro-climate changes.
+Thanks to the Snow Leopard Foundation in Kyrgyzstan team and community members for sharing their stories, I conceived a research project ideal for a PhD.

-I gathered part of the funding, prepared all the necessary collaborations and enrolled at Simon Fraser University for a PhD for a start in January 2020.
-Thanks to the enthusiasm of folks and the increasing press coverage, I was invited to spend 2 months in Costa Rica and Panama to compare snow leopard conservation with the conservation projects done in Central America.
-Exactly a year after my arrival in Kyrgyzstan, I was leaving for what was supposed to be only 6 months, just taking a small bag with me, leaving all my suitcases behind.
+I gathered part of the funding, prepared all the necessary collaborations, and enrolled at Simon Fraser University for a PhD starting in January 2020.
+Thanks to the enthusiasm of folks and the increasing press coverage, I was invited to spend two months in Costa Rica and Panama to compare snow leopard conservation with the conservation projects done in Central America.
+Exactly a year after I arrived in Kyrgyzstan, I was leaving for what was supposed to be only six months, just taking a small bag with me, leaving all my suitcases behind.

 Central America